-The Singapore Quarry Wetland at Dairy Farm Nature Park is a popular spot with birdwatchers.
-A viewing platform allows visitors to take in the splendid views of the water-filled former quarry.
+The Singapore Quarry Wetland is a popular spot with birdwatchers, drawing them to Dairy Farm Nature Park.
+A viewing platform at the Quarry allows visitors to take in the splendid views of the water-filled former quarry.

 Among the birds you may be able to spot at Singapore Quarry Wetland include kingfishers and dollarbirds.